Josyvalmeida/Josyvalmeida/README.md

 - 👋 Hi, I’m @Josyvalmeida
 - 👀 I’m interested in Technology and music and sports
-- 🌱 I’m currently learning Python Language and Business Intelligence
+- 🌱 I’m currently learning HTML, CSS and Javascript
 - 💞️ I’m looking to collaborate on projects that I can learn from, as I'm a beginner.
 - 📫 How to reach me just email me: Josyvalmeida@outlook.com